MarcelGarus/server/blog/draft-kakuro.md

 let first_empty_cell_index = attempt.iter().position(|it| it.is_none());
 ```

-Because we fill out all the cells in their order anyways, we can pass the index of the first empty cell to the recursion function.
+Because we fill out all the cells in their order anyways, we can pass the index of the first empty cell to the recursion function directly, no calculation needed:

 ```rust
 fn solve_rec(